martin-der/gradle-shell-plugin/README.md

 shell_package {
 	...
 	userScript {
-		script.location = "bin/home-init"
+		script.location = "bin/format-C-colon"
-		question = "Do you want to init home (i.e. run 'home-init')?"
+		question = "Do you want execute post-install script to free some space" }
-	}
 }
 ~~~